Background pattern

 Do not takeAcarbosa TecniGen100 mg

-• if you are allergic (hypersensitive) to acarbosa or to any of the other components of this medication
+• if you are allergic (hypersensitive) to acarbosa or any of the other components of this medication

-• if you have any intestinal disease (e.g. Roemheld syndrome, major hernias, intestinal obstructions, and intestinal ulcers)
+• if you have any intestinal disease (e.g., Roemheld syndrome, major hernias, intestinal obstructions, and intestinal ulcers)

 • if you have any kidney disease

-Be especially careful withAcarbosa TecniGen100 mg
+Be particularly careful withAcarbosa TecniGen100 mg

 Other medications and Acarbosa TecniGen 100 mg